BayMaxx2001/Docker/README.md

 ```
 The command in the above Docker example displays the docker image with a tag which shows our image version, a distinctive image ID, when was created and image size

-We can use attach - detach mode : detach container form local terminal :
+We can use attach - detach mode : detach container form local terminal:
 ```
 $ sudo docker attach <container_id>
 ```
 to re-attach container stdin and stdout into clocal terminal

  Run a container in detach mode

  ```
  $ sudo docker run -d <image>
  ```
  **Exucute commands insides container**

  Syntax:
  ```
  $ sudo docker exec <container_id> <command>
 ```
 **Port mapping**
 Syntax

 ```
 $ docker run -p <target_port>:<container_port> ...
 ```
 Example:

 ```
 $ docker run -p 80:80 <docker_image>
 ```